Base URL

 API Versioning

-Kaleidoswap uses versioning to ensure backward compatibility.
+KaleidoSwap uses versioning to ensure backward compatibility.
 The current API version is: Version:v1

-The version number is reflected in the base URL, as in https://api.testnet.kaleidoswap.com/api/v1.
+The version number is reflected in the base URL, as in https://api.signet.kaleidoswap.com/api/v1.

 Rate Limiting